History of Freemasonry: From the Middle Ages to the Reformation

 The historical record shows two levels of organisation in medieval masonry, the lodge and the "guild".
 The original use of the word lodge indicates a workshop erected on the site of a major work, the first mention being Vale Royal Abbey in 1278.
 Later, it gained the secondary meaning of the community of masons in a particular place.
 The earliest surviving records of these are the laws and ordinances of the lodge at York Minster in 1352.
 These regulations were imposed by the Dean and Chapter of the Minster.

 Nineteenth-century historians imposed the term "guild" on the "fellowships" of medieval tradesmen as an analogy with the merchant guilds.
 The masons were late in forming such bodies.
 The major employer of masons in medieval England was the crown, and the crown frequently employed masons by impressment.
 In other words, they were forcibly recruited when the need arose.

 The Halliwell Manuscript, also called Regius Poem, is the oldest known document of masonic origin.
 It was published in 1840 by Shakespearean scholar and collector James Halliwell who dated it to 1390.
 A. F. A. Woodford, the pioneering Masonic scholar and a founder of Quatuor Coronati Lodge, agreed with this dating.
 More recently, historian Andrew Prescott has dated the text to the second quarter of the fifteenth century.

-The poem may be seen as a response to a stream of legislation dating back to the Black Death, and the Statute of Labourers of 1351, in which Edward III attempted to fix wages at pre-plague levels.
-The earlier date follows the 1389 ordinance of Richard II requiring the guilds and fellowships to lay before him their Charters and Letters Patent, and the second follows the more serious legislation of 1425 banning the annual assemblies of masons.
+The poem may be seen as a response to a stream of legislation dating back to the Black Death, and the Statute of Labourers 1351 (25 Edw.
+3. Stat.
+2), in which Edward III attempted to fix wages at pre-plague levels.
+The earlier date follows the Statute of Victuallers and Hostellers 1389 (13 Ric.
+2. Stat.
+1. c.
+8) of Richard II requiring the guilds and fellowships to lay before him their charters and letters patent.
+In 1425, during the third Parliament of Henry VI, the Labourers Act 1425 (3 Hen.
+6. c.
+1) banned the annual assemblies of masons.

 In 1356, the preamble to regulations governing the Trade of Masons specifically states that, unlike the other trades, no body existed for the regulation of masonry by masons.
 Finally, in 1376, four representatives of the "mystery" or trade are elected to the Common Council in London.
 This also seems to be the first use of the word "freemason" in English.
 It was immediately struck out, and replaced with the word "mason".

 The poem claims that these assemblies were ordained by King Athelstan and that he also linked the wages of a mason to the cost of living.